-ID # Date Requester Questions/Comments Response Responder Date Responded Response Status S1.24 2/26/2020 Barbara Barrigan- Parrilla We strongly disagree with the assertion that RTM will be usable.
-The supplemental engineering report warns the DCA to not count using the materials The Delta is filled with legacy Mercury which will methylize when it comes into contact with water filled with nitrates from agriculture - particularly on the San Joaquin side of the Delta which receives ag discharge from upstream.
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status S1.24 2/26/2020 Barbara Barrigan- Parrilla not count using the materials The Delta is filled with legacy Mercury which will methylize when it comes into contact with water filled with nitrates from agriculture - particularly on the San Joaquin side of the Delta which receives ag discharge from upstream.
 How can such soil be used for levee reinforcement or at an expanded forebay at Clifton Court?
 The State Water Resources Control Board has strict standards regarding levee materials, dredging and spoils in the Delta.
 Moreover, as RTM is transported, how will the spoils be kept from becoming airborne?
 Prior testing under WaterFix indicated Chromium 6 and arsenic present in soil samples.
-We simply must see the alternative data that indicates that the RTM is safe, and how much of it the DCA believes is reusable.
-And for the portions that are not reusable, the engineering report suggested dumping the spoils in quarries.
-Our question is what quarries?
-Where?
-And what will the impacts be on those groundwater systems?
-We simply cannot recommend dumping polluted soil somewhere else without adequate, transparent data as to content and volume.
-Potential reuse of RTM was evaluated by collecting soil samples from within an approximate tunnel horizon and including various additives typical of tunneling operations.
+We simply must see the alternative data that indicates that the within an approximate tunnel horizon and including various additives typical of tunneling operations.
 These samples were then laboratory tested for geotechnical properties and environmental consituents.
-Based on the testing performed to date, the RTM appears to meet the geotechnical Graham Bradner 5/27/2020 Responded S1.25 2/26/2020 Sean Wirth The northern most intake is problematic given its proximity to the sandhill crane roost sites in north Stone Lakes.
-This roosting site is the most constrained by development in our region and as such the most problematic if it is abandoned due the construction of the intakes.
-DWR will evaluate changes in aquatic and terrestrial resources due to construction and operations of the intakes in the EIR.
+Based on the testing performed to date, the RTM appears to meet the geotechnical specifications for embankment fill surrounding a clay core within the embankment.
+Environmental testing found that metal concentrations were generally consistent with background naturally occuring levels in surface soils and would not mobilize into adjacent soil or water bodies, including the Southern Forebay.
+The DCA intends to continue evaluations of potential reuse of RTM and will perform additional sampling, testing, and evaluation in the future to confirm appropriate applications.
+Material reuse or disposal will be in compliance with all State and federal standards.
+Transport of the RTM or any other soil material would be conducted in a manner to avoid dust issues, including the use of covered rail cars or trucks Graham Bradner 5/27/2020 Responded S1.25 2/26/2020 Sean Wirth The northern most intake is problematic given its proximity to the sandhill crane roost sites in north Stone Lakes.
+This roosting site is the most constrained by development in our region and as such the most problematic if it is abandoned due the construction of the intakes. construction and operations of the intakes in the EIR.
 As this analysis continues, it is possible that the intake locations or plans could be Gwen Buchholz 5/27/2020 Responded